Are you passionate about creative writing, longing to craft the next great American novel?

 Grab your keyboard and start typing.
 Get your story out there.
 Who cares if your first draft isn’t the best?
 That’s what editing and revisions are for!

-As they say, practice makes perfect; the same holds true for writing fiction.
-Start practicing.
+As they say, practice makes perfect; the same holds for writing fiction.
+Start practicing today and become the great writer you were always meant to be.